The Ring (1927 film): Reception

 The film was a major success with critics; however, when it went on general release it was considered a box-office failure.

 Preservation and home media

 A restoration of The Ring was completed in 2012 as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

 The Ring has been heavily bootlegged on home video.
 Despite this, various licensed, restored releases have appeared on DVD, Blu-ray, and video-on-demand services from Optimum in the UK as well as Lionsgate and Kino Lorber in the US, and many others.

-At the end of 2022, The Ring entered the public domain in the United States.
+In 2022, The Ring entered the public domain in the United States.